Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/lastpass.md

 computer, hence the claim that LastPass themselves can't read your personal data.

-The `DecryptionKey` is constructed in a similar (but not identical) way to the `LoginKey`, so I won't go into detail on that.
+The `DecryptionKey` is also constructed using SHA-256 or PBKDF2, so I won't go into detail on that.
 Instead, I'd like to add a method for decrypting ciphertext using a `DecryptionKey`.

 I guess the best place to start is by looking at how the `lastpass-cli` project decrypts things using the `DecryptionKey`.